 A final tip to help make your calorie counting easier is to log your calories as you eat.
 If you wait until the end of the day to log all the food that you’ve eaten, you may have a hard time remembering exactly what was in your meals.
 It’s easy to forget an afternoon snack or to incorrectly estimate the portion size you had for breakfast.

-By counting calories as you eat, you don’t ever need to second guess the accuracy of your log.
-After just a few days of counting calories, you develop a habit of logging food as you go, and calorie counting will become second nature.
+By tracking as you eat, you don’t ever need to second guess the accuracy of your log.
+After just a few days of tracking, you develop a habit of logging food as you go, and calorie counting will become second nature.